 10. Directions by Minister

-(1) The Minister may give directions in writing to the Commission with respect functions, powers and duties, either generally or with respect to a particular matter, and the Commission shall give effect to those directions.
+(1) The Minister may give directions in writing to the Commission with respect to its functions, powers and duties, either generally or with respect to a particular matter, and the Commission shall give effect to those directions.

 (2) The text of any direction received by the Commission under subsection (1) shall be included in the annual report submitted by the accountable authority of the Commission under Part 5 of the Financial Management Act 2006.